-Luke Skywalker’s journey from whiny farm boy to Jedi Knight and leader of the rebellion was one that inspired me and drove my love for sci-fi and Star Wars itself.
-Likewise, the introduction of Princess Leia and Han Solo only pushed me to love the universe and characters Lucas created even more.
-And, while I am an outspoken critic of the prequel trilogy, one must respect Lucas for not wanting to repeat the same story beats and create something new, even if he was unsuccessful in executing that vision.
-And at worst, the prequel trilogy gave us some of the most quotable, albeit poorly executed, lines of the entire saga.
-In any case, let’s get to my final ranking of all the Star Wars films, from best to worst, these won’t be full reviews, rather just my brief thoughts:
+Luke Skywalker’s journey from whiny farm boy to Jedi Knight and leader of the rebellion inspired me and drove my love for sci-fi and Star Wars itself.
+Likewise, the introduction of Princess Leia and Han Solo only pushed me to love the universe and the characters Lucas created even more.
+And, while I am an outspoken critic of the prequel trilogy, I respect him for not wanting to repeat the same story beats and create something new, even if he was unsuccessful in executing that vision.
+In any case, let’s get to my final ranking of all the Star Wars films; from best to worst, these won’t be full reviews, rather just my brief thoughts:

 1. Star Wars: A New Hope

 The one that started it all, Star Wars.
 Before there were the prequels and Disney’s new sequels, or even subtitles, there was just Star Wars.
 A story spanning across the galaxy about Imperial forces, Jedi, Sith, and the balance of the force.
 The story of Luke, Leia, and Han as they fight together to save the galaxy from fascist rule.
 If you know anything about how this film was made and how it almost wasn’t (I suggest watching Empire of Dreams to learn more), it’s a miracle it was even released.
 This film is breathtaking, from its expert direction to its beautiful cinematography and iconic imagery.
 Star Wars provided audiences with an experience it never had before and changed the landscape of how the industry writes, makes, markets film forever.

 2. Star Wars: Empire Strikes Back